 A New Statesman article from August 2013 reported, “In February 2003 a UNESCO Conference on “Arab-Led Slavery of Africans” was held in Johannesburg.

 The Conference’s final communiqué condemned slavery in all its forms, but went on to declare that “the Arab-led slave trade of African people predates the Trans-Atlantic slave trade by a millennium, and represents the largest and, in time, longest involuntary removal of any indigenous people in the history of humanity.”
-Since then a silence has descended on the debate.”
+Since then a silence has descended on the debate.

-Yet, in spite of the fact that Arab led slavery continues even until today, this has not prevented the Black Lives Matter movement from taking their oppressors under their wings and betraying the Jews who have fought more than any other non-black group for their rights.
+Yet, in spite of the fact that Arab led slavery continues even today, this has not prevented the Black Lives Matter movement from taking their oppressors under their wings and betraying the Jews who have fought more than any other non-black group for their rights.

 If this wasn’t bad enough, it has been taken one step further.
 Now that the Jews very history and identity has been delegitimized and denied, they are now not only accused of collaborating with their own and others oppressors, but they are now transformed into those oppressors themselves and the worst of them.

-The most obvious example is Nazi race theory, where Jews suffered the worst crime against humanity for not being white Europeans, because they were branded as an inferior race.
+The most obvious example is Nazi race theory, where Jews suffered the worst crimes against humanity for not being white Europeans, because they were branded as an inferior race.
 However, prior to this particular theory, other race theories in Europe about the Jews even regarded them as being black.
 American Cultural and Literary Historian, Sander L. Gilman in his book, ‘Jewish Self-Hatred: Anti-Semitism and the Hidden Language of the Jews’ writes:

 “The myth of Blackness was then applied to the political reality of the Jews, who were assuming a promised status in Europe.
 The Jews became the ‘white Negroes,’ as Otto Von Bismark’s friend Hermann Wagener observed in 1882, because the demands of the Jews for political and social equality created in the privileged group, the Germans, the need to see the Jews as politically subservient and immutably different.
 This image of the Jews as black is, however, not merely the product of racist biology of the late nineteenth century, even though the examples that have been cited to this point reflect the rhetoric of pseudoscience.
 For the association of the Jews with Blackness is as old as Christian tradition.
 Medieval iconography always juxtaposed the black image of the synagogue, of the Old Law, with the white of the Church.
 The association is an artifact of the Christian perception of the Jews which has been simply incorporated into the rhetoric of race.
 But it is incorporated, not merely as an intellectual abstraction, but as the model through which Jews are perceived, treated, and thus respond as if confronted with the reflection of their own reality.
 Adam Gurowski, a Polish noble, observed in his 1857 memoirs that ‘numbers of Jews have the greatest resemblance to the American mulattoes.
 Sallow carnation complexion, thick lips, crisped black hair.
 Of all of the Jewish population scattered over the globe one-fourth lives in Poland.
 I am, therefore, well acquainted with their features.
 On my arrival in this country (the United States) I took every light-colored mulatto for a Jew.’
 In the eyes of the non-Jew who defined them in Western society the Jews became the blacks.”1